jynik/skullsup/README.md

 # Overview #

-This project provides device firmware and a couple command-line programs that can be used to animate and illuminate a glass :skull:.
+This project provides device firmware and a few line programs that can be used to animate and illuminate a glass :skull:.

 Toss a `skullsup` invocation into your script of choice to signal a broken